jorgefgutierrez/Poc_Auth0/README.md

-# Auth0 JavaScript Login
+# Auth0 AngularJS Centralized Login

-This sample demonstrates how to add authentication to a JavaScript application with Auth0.
-The sample makes use of Auth0's hosted login page which provides centralized authentication.
+This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget from the hosted login page.
+The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started

 If you haven't already done so, [sign up](https://auth0.com) for your free Auth0 account and create a new client in the [dashboard](https://manage.auth0.com).
 Find the **domain** and **client ID** from the settings area and add the URL for your application to the **Allowed Callback URLs** box.
-If you are serving the application with the provided `serve` library, that URL is `http://localhost:3000`.
+If you are using the server provided in this sample, that URL is `http://localhost:3000/callback`.

-Clone the repo or download it from the JavaScript quickstart page in Auth0's documentation.
+Clone the repo or download it from the AngularJS quickstart page in Auth0's documentation.
+Install the dependencies for the app.

 ```bash
 cd 01-Login